 Monaco: Country and Foreign Investment

-In 1911 Monaco adopted its first constitution, which was amended in 1962.
-In 1963 Prince Rainier (Grimaldi) signed a major treaty with France which incorporated the provisions and terms of a number of previous treaties and which guaranteed Monaco "independence" subject to French control and subject to assimilation with France in a number of legal & economic areas, including a monetary and customs union.
+In 1911, Monaco adopted its first constitution, which was amended in 1962.
+In 1963 Prince Rainier (Grimaldi) signed a major treaty with France which incorporated the provisions and terms of a number of treaties and which guaranteed Monaco "independence" subject to assimilation with France on a number of legal and economic areas, including monetary and customs union.
 In 1993 Monaco became a fully fledged member of the United Nations.
-Defense and security matters are handled by France.
+Defence and security matters are handled by France.

-The judiciary is appointed by the sovereign but consists entirely of French judges seconded to the courts of Monaco.
-Procedure is modeled on and virtually identical to French civil and criminal procedure.
-Proceedings are inquisitorial and although the judges are not bound by precedent its persuasive value is very strong.
-Notaries are appointed by the sovereign.
+The judiciary, though appointed by the sovereign, consists entirely of French judges seconded to the courts of Monaco.
+Procedure is virtually identical to that found in French civil and criminal law.
+Proceedings are inquisitorial, and though the judges are not bound by precedent, its persuasive value is very strong.
+Notaries are also appointed by the sovereign.

 In May 2008, Franco-Monégasque agreements and conventions concerning administrative cooperation, judicial assistance and investor security were ratified.